appdev-lessons/planning-your-idea/content.md

     **Make sure you make a commit of your latest work and push it to GitHub**.
 You can find your GitHub repository under your account on GitHub.

-3. If you choose to deploy your application to Render, **it's production URL (optional)**.
+3. If you choose to deploy your application to Render, **its production URL (optional)**.
 You need not put it behind a custom domain — `your-app.onrender.com` is fine.

     If deploying to Render is applicable to your idea, consider doing it!
 [It only takes takes a few more steps](https://learn.firstdraft.com/lessons/215-rails-on-render), but then your app will be on industrial-grade infrastructure for posterity, even if GitHub deletes your codespace for inactivity.